Nissan A engine: A12 (1200): further refinements

 A special version of the A12 called the "A12 GX" engine, was available (A12GX or A12T for front-wheel drive applications).
-With twin Hitachi sidedraft carburetors, a longer duration camshaft and 10:1 compression ratio, it delivered 83 PS at 6400 rpm, up 20 percent from a standard A12 engine.
+With twin Hitachi sidedraft carburetors, a longer duration camshaft and 10:1 compression ratio, it delivered 83 PS at 6400 rpm, up over 20 percent from a standard A12 engine.
 The GX engine was offered in Japanese Domestic Market Nissan Sunny 1200 GX sedans and coupes.
 The identical specification A12T engine was offered in the front-wheel-drive Nissan Cherry X-1.

 An overbored version of the A12 was used in period race cars, including Nissan factory (works) racing Sunnys.
 Many were overbored from the original 73 mm to 76.76 mm using Tomei forged pistons for a displacement of 1296 cc, while others used 76 mm Datsun Competition forged pistons, for a displacement of 1270 cc.
 These legendary engines competed in Japan's Touring Sedan (TS) class races against the 1200s archrival Toyota Starlet.

 Perhaps the most interesting variety of A series engines was the AY12 engine.
 This was a special race-only Nissan factory (works) racing version with a crossflow cylinder head.

-The AY12 was used in an under -class with a 76–76.8 mm bore diameter.
+The AY12 was used in an under 1300-cc competition class with a 76–76.8 mm bore diameter.
 The intake valve was 40–41 mm and exhaust valves were 33–34 mm.
 The pistons were also a special design and the valve rocker system was different from the standard A12 due to the use of a crossflow layout for the racing engine.